 Holidays to Australia are a dream for many and with the country having an incredibly diverse landscape it is easy to see why.
 With snow-capped mountain peaks as well as the arid dryness of the central desert regions, Australia’s climate ensures that the country is perfect to visit all year round.
+And with so much to see, experience and do, it's well worth the trip across the world to sample this incredible country for yourself.

 Australia is deceptively large and it goes without saying that once there, there are some fabulous destinations for you to visit.
 Australia is home to the world’s largest coral reef system in the form of the Great Barrier Reef, which enthrals all.
 The Great Barrier Reef is one of the Seven Natural Wonders of the World making it high up on the list of attractions for tourists to visit as well as locals who want to witness the sheer beauty.